Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: The bounded geometry case

 \end{enumerate} \end{teo}

 \begin{proof} The equivalence of $1)$ and $2)$ is given by \cref{primitive-cheeger} and \cref{boundedprim2}, while the implication $2)\implies 3)$ is \cref{boundedprim}.
 Thus, it remains to prove that $3)\implies 2)$.
-This follows quite easily from Sikorav's construction of a bounded primitive sketched in the proof of \cref{boundedprim2}.
-In fact, by hypothesis we have that $[\hat{\omega}]=0$ in $C_b^n(M,\R)$ which means that there exists a bounded cochain $\phi\in C_b^{n-1}(M,\R)$ such that $\hat{\omega}=\delta\phi$.
+This follows easily from Sikorav's construction of a bounded primitive sketched in the proof of \cref{boundedprim2}.
+In fact, by hypothesis we have that $[\hat{\omega}]=0$ in $H_b^n(M,\R)$ which means that there exists a bounded cochain $\phi\in C_b^{n-1}(M,\R)$ such that $\hat{\omega}=\delta\phi$.
 Now, we fix a triangulation with bounded geometry $K$ and after restricting the cochains $\hat{\omega}$ and $\phi$ on the simplices of this triangulation, we get bounded simplicial cochains which fit exactly in the situation of the proof of \cref{boundedprim2}.
-Following this proof, it is then possible to find the desired bounded primitive of $\omega$. \end{proof}
+Following this proof, we find the desired bounded primitive of $\omega$ as above. \end{proof}